Quick answer

 Is my copy of In Evil Hour a first edition?

-A first edition of In Evil Hour by Gabriel García Márquez (Harper & Row) is identified by: First US edition, first printing indicated by a full number line ending in 1; translated by Gregory Rabassa.
+A first edition of In Evil Hour by Gabriel García Márquez (Harper & Row) is identified by: First US edition, first printing, indicated by a full number line ending in 1 on the copyright page; translated by Gregory Rabassa.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
-First English-language edition of La mala hora (Spanish 1962; revised 1966).
+First English-language edition of La mala hora (Spanish first published 1962; author-revised text 1966).

 Is the book-club edition the same as the first?

-The book-club edition is identified by a small blind-stamp to the rear board and a jacket printed without a price.
+The book-club edition is identified by a small blind-stamp to the rear board and a jacket printed without a price to the flap; the trade first should show the printed price.

 I have a first edition of In Evil Hour — what should I do?